Terms & Conditions

 2.1 These Conditions apply to the Contract to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.2 The Order Confirmation constitutes an offer by the Supplier to supply the Goods and/or Services in accordance with these Conditions.
-The Order Confirmation is based on information provided by the Customer, and the Customer is responsible for ensuring that the Order Confirmation is complete and accurate.
+The Order Confirmation is based on information provided by the Customer, and the Customer is responsible for ensuring that the Order Confirmation is (and the documents referred to in it are) complete and accurate.

 2.4 The Contract constitutes the entire agreement between the parties.
 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.